aaronbloomfield/pdr/tutorials/11-doxygen/index.md

 ### Continuing Onward ###

-To create the documentation for your code (beyond the average.cpp provided), you will need to create the `Doxyfile` file through the process described above.
-Note that it's a text file, even though it does not have a .txt extension -- thus, Emacs is a good editor to use to edit the file.
-We won't get into most of the details of the file.
-Be sure to edit the options mentioned above.
-Other fields will allow you to specify such things as the title, author, etc. (these are the things that were missing in the RTF file).
+To create the documentation for your code, you will need to create the `Doxyfile` file through the process described above.
+You can investigate all the other options available, such as a title and author for the RTF file.

 Next, look at the [doxygen manual](http://www.doxygen.nl/manual/index.html).
 You'll probably find the [Documenting the code](http://www.doxygen.nl/manual/docblocks.html) and [Special Commands](http://www.doxygen.nl/manual/commands.html) chapters to be the most useful.